kristen770/kristen770/README.md

 ---

 #### 👩‍💻 Currently working on:
-* Using a Gaussian Mixture Model with text data clustering.
-* Apply an LDA Model to my Standards Analysis project
+* Building a Google Analytics API

 #### 📕 Currently Reading:
 * Professionally: *Building a Career In Data Science Interview* by Emily Robinson and Jacqueline Nolis
-* Personally: *No Sunscreen for the Dead* by Tim Dorsey
+* Personally: *Witch Elm* by Tana French

 #### 🔎 Currently Studying:
 * *The Complete Python Bootcamp Zero to Hero* On Udemy